mrluc/ws-derp/README.md

    In practice we can only use from base-58 to base-93, and utf-8 is actually only base-128 for our purposes, but any of that would be quite an improvement on base-10!
+(Oooh, and the ws Quake encodes into 2-character pairs - very smart).

    gzip would whittle down the improvement with larger message bodies, but the nature of websocket frames is that they'll likely be smallish and frequent.

-So that's what I played around with first!
-There are some classes sketched out around this that I'll probably extract out into a little library before continuing on with my merry muckery.
+So that's what I played around with.

-`TinySocketApi` (built on `CompressedKeys`) takes care of the first point, and then a host of conversion, rpc and other little helpers (`CompilingApiCall`, `Coder`,`PackedCalls`,`Conversions`,`Alphabet` - I know, I know) take care of the second. `TinySocketApi` also handles binding of sockets for the server and the client.

-None of this is necessary - gzipped frames are probably fine - but it's been fun - and now we can send some ints via

-    socket.gameState [parseInt(pos.x), parseInt(pos.y), 92*92, 92*93]

-And the message produced will be

-    3:::1`6~-Y`Z~

-Instead of, for instance:

-    3:::'gameState',106,24,8464,8556
+### Why?!?

+None of this is necessary.
+Really.

 It's comforting to know the exact size of the messages we send.
 We can start reasoning on what's possible, and make informed tradeoffs re: number of messages and their weight and number of clients.

+But the conversions code - I'd have probably used msgpack for the format instead of rolling my own alphabet-based one if I had remembered what it was called, instead of googling fruitlessly around 'JSONP' and coming up with nothing.

+Likewise with the client-server binding and the one-character api dispatching - it's cute, but it'll never be a big deal from a performance perspective; I was just having fun hacking and making the messages as small as possible.

+As one of my coworkers pointed out, the packet boundaries are the only really important upper bounds to optimize for -- if you're sending a frame small enough that it'll fit in under the packet size for ethernet transport, then it's optimally sized, and you won't get much faster by slimming the packet down!

+(Although some people new to websockets also sometimes assume that there's a minimum chunk/frame/packet size stuck into the standard somewhere, and that that might be determinant, and of course there really isn't).